ngspipes/main/docs/Engine.md

 ##### Example

-A small example with only manadatory arguments (a more complete description is presented in section [Use Case](#usecase)):
+A small example with only manadatory arguments (a more complete description is presented in the subsection "Use case".

 ```
   engine-1.0/bin/engine -in /home/ngs/inputs -out /home/ngs/outputs -pipes pipeline.pipes